-Finding the best life insurance with cardiovascular disease may feel like an uphill battle.
+Finding the best life insurance with cardiovascular disease (CVD) may feel like an uphill battle.
 However, cardiovascular disease is a wide-ranging term covering a large number of medical conditions.
 Getting approved for a life insurance policy will depend on your specific risk factors.

-Because life insurance underwriters look at statistics when it comes to providing coverage for people with high risk medical conditions, knowing 25% of deaths in the U.S. are caused by heart disease can make you feel hopeless when you’re seeking life insurance.
+Because life insurance underwriters look at statistics when it comes to providing coverage for people with high-risk medical conditions, knowing 25% of deaths in the U.S. are caused by heart disease can leave life insurance seekers feeling hopeless.

-Coronary heart disease is the prevailing type of cardiovascular disease.
+Coronary heart disease (CHD), often referred to as coronary artery disease (CAD), is the prevailing type of cardiovascular disease.
 However, there are several other types of heart disease.

-- Coronary Heart Disease – 2.3 million
+- Coronary Heart Disease: 2.3 million

-- Stroke – 1.8 million
+- Stroke: 1.8 million

-- Other Cardiovascular Diseases – 996,000
+- Other Cardiovascular Diseases: 996,000

-- Hypertensive Heart Disease – 280,000
+- Hypertensive Heart Disease: 290,000

-- Inflammatory Heart Disease – 104,000
+- Inflammatory Heart Disease: 104,000

-- Rheumatic Heart Disease – 66,000
+- Rheumatic Heart Disease: 66,500

 Coronary heart disease is caused by damage to the blood vessels which supply the heart with blood.
 Plaque buildup and arterial wall damage can be symptoms of coronary heart disease.